-The more challenging cultural differences to manage are the ones that have the potential to cause offence.
+The more challenging cultural differences to manage are the ones that have the potential to cause offense.
 A rogue generalisation about religion, for example, or having a strict vegan working with someone from a country with a less-than-spectacular animal rights record.

-To avoid potential issues, you may choose to encourage open dialogue about culture, religion, politics, etc. and promote tolerance and understanding across all topics – kind of a there’s no right or wrong philosophy.
+To avoid potential issues, you may choose to encourage open dialogue about culture, religion, politics, etc., and promote tolerance and understanding across all topics – kind of a there’s no right or wrong philosophy.
 If that doesn’t work, you may have to discourage all sweeping statements about these topics and keep conversations on more professional subjects.

 #6: Building/maintaining trust

 There are obvious trust issues that can arise among remote teams when you can physically see what people are doing.
 In some cases, team members may have never met each other face-to-face and this has all kinds of subconscious effects on trust between them.

 We’ve already looked at a number of tools that can help deal with some of these issues – for example, Status Hero helps team managers understand what team members are working on and project management tools that track progress.

 However, the are a number of other steps you can take to build and maintain trust across your entire team.